charvey2718/nox/README.md

 # Train a version of nox

+This is not necessary to use nox to remove stars from your images, but may be of interest to some nevertheless.

 ## Background images
 I added artificial stars to images from the [SIDD](https://www.eecs.yorku.ca/~kamel/sidd/dataset.php) and [RENOIR](https://ani.stat.fsu.edu/~abarbu/Renoir.html) datasets (which were originally intended for noise reduction).